sahasra770/notes-app/README.md

 ## ⚙️ High-Level Overview

--User interactions (creating, editing, deleting notes) are handled through an event-driven JavaScript architecture.
+-User interactions (creating, editing, deleting notes) are handled through an event-driven JavaScript architecture.<br>
--All application data is persisted locally using the browser’s LocalStorage API, ensuring data availability across sessions.
+-All application data is persisted locally using the browser’s LocalStorage API, ensuring data availability across sessions.<br>
--The user interface is dynamically updated through DOM manipulation, eliminating the need for page reloads.
+-The user interface is dynamically updated through DOM manipulation, eliminating the need for page reloads.<br>
 -Features such as search, tagging, pinning, and theme switching are implemented as independent UI behaviors layered on top of the core state logic.
 ## ▶️ Running the Project Locally